vasja34/Qt5-Calculator/README.md

-# Qt5 Basic Calculator
+# Qt5-Calculator

-Basic Calculator is an exercise for Python Software Development course.
+Calculator is an exercise in the Python Software Development Workshop.

 ## Installation

-There is none :) just download the files from a release and run it.
+There is none. 😊 Just download the release and run it.

 ## Requirements